MIRO-UCLouvain/Prob-E/tasks.md

 # Remaining tasks for stand-alone plug-in probabilistic evaluation

+First steps of implementation would only be valid to replace PTV by a set of scenarios, scenarios of GTV extensions to replace CTV will be implemented at a later stage.

 ### Framework tasks
 - [ ] Define license (e.g. MIT, Apache 2.0, GPLv3) !!
 - [ ] Define core classes and data structures based on OpenTPS